tevaughan/mnohaya-lita/README.md

     shell-prompt$ pmidi -p 128:0 mnohaya-lita.midi

 where you substitute a port number that you see in your output from `pmidi -l`.

+## Building New Output Files

+There is a `Makefile`.
+On a unix-like machine with Lilypond installed, just open a terminal window, change to the directory containing the local clone of the git repository, and then do

+    shell-prompt$ make

+This should generate both a PDF version of the score and a MIDI file.

+Modify `mnohaya-lita.ly` to change the output.
+See the Lilypond documentation, if necessary, for reference.